-A screening test can find out if you, or your baby, have a high or low chance of having a health problem.
-But it cannot usually tell you for certain, so people found to have a high chance of a problem will often be offered a second test.
+A screening test can find out if you, or your baby, are at high or low risk of having a health problem.
+But it cannot usually tell you for certain, so people found to be at high risk of a problem will often be offered a second test.
 This is called a diagnostic test and gives a more definite 'yes' or 'no' answer.